How Demanding Would It Be to Play Charades on Zoom?

 - Establish sub-teams based on both the sets identified and key team member traditional roles, and ask each team to distill the learnings into discreet issues, implications, and potential actions.
 Note that each sub-team should be small enough to easily work in virtual engagements.

 - Conduct a “Future Business History” on the key implications and alternative actions generated and agreed upon with a subset of each involved team.
 This subset usually consists of the team leader and key execution roles.
-Other small working teams can be initiated base on key learnings.
+Other small working teams can be initiated based on key learnings.

 - Generate a modified strategy and conduct a “Strategy Flowdown” to translate your work into action.